Grant Wood: American Gothic

 Wood's best known work is his 1930 painting American Gothic, which is also one of the most famous paintings in American art, and one of the few images to reach the status of widely recognized cultural icon, comparable to Leonardo da Vinci's Mona Lisa and Edvard Munch's The Scream.

 American Gothic was first exhibited in 1930 at the Art Institute of Chicago, where it is still located.
-It was given a $300 prize and made news stories country-wide, bringing Wood immediate recognition.
+It was awarded a $300 prize and made news stories nationwide, bringing Wood immediate recognition.
 Since then, it has been borrowed and satirized endlessly for advertisements and cartoons.

 Art critics who had favorable opinions about the painting, such as Gertrude Stein and Christopher Morley, assumed the painting was meant to be a satire of repression and narrow-mindedness of rural small-town life.
 It was seen as part of the trend toward increasingly critical depictions of rural America, along the lines of such novels as Sherwood Anderson's 1919 Winesburg, Ohio, Sinclair Lewis's 1920 Main Street, and Carl Van Vechten's The Tattooed Countess.
 Wood rejected this reading of it.
 With the onset of the Great Depression, it came to be seen as a depiction of steadfast American pioneer spirit.
 Another reading is that it is an ambiguous fusion of reverence and parody.

 Wood's inspiration came from Eldon, southern Iowa, where a cottage designed in the Gothic Revival style with an upper window in the shape of a medieval pointed arch provided the background and also the painting's title.
 Wood decided to paint the house along with "the kind of people I fancied should live in that house."
 The painting shows a farmer standing beside his spinster daughter, figures modeled by the artist's sister, Nan (1900–1990), and his dentist.
-Wood's sister insisted that the painting depicts the farmer's daughter and not wife, disliking suggestions it was the farmer's wife, since that would mean that she looks older than Wood's sister preferred to think of herself.
+Wood's sister insisted that the painting depicts the farmer's daughter, disliking suggestions it was the farmer's wife, since that would mean that she looked older than she preferred to think of herself.
 The dentist, Dr. Byron McKeeby (1867–1950), was from Cedar Rapids.
+The couple are in the traditional roles of men and women, the man's pitchfork symbolizing hard labor.
 The woman is dressed in a dark print apron mimicking 19th-century Americana with a cameo brooch.
-The couple are in the traditional roles of men and women, the man's pitchfork symbolizing hard labor.

-The compositional severity and detailed technique derive from Northern Renaissance paintings, which Grant had looked at during three visits to Europe; after this he became increasingly aware of the Midwest's own legacy, which also informs the work.
+The compositional severity and detailed technique derive from Northern Renaissance paintings, which Wood had seen during his visits to Europe; after this he became increasingly aware of the Midwest's own legacy, which also informed the work.
 It is a key image of Regionalism.

-Wood was hired in 1940, along with eight other prominent American artists, to document and interpret dramatic scenes and characters during the production of the film The Long Voyage Home, a cinematic adaptation of Eugene O'Neill's plays.
+In 1940, Wood and eight other prominent American artists were hired to document and interpret dramatic scenes and characters during the production of the film The Long Voyage Home, a cinematic adaptation of Eugene O'Neill's plays.